MilramX Logo

 MilramX Information Transfer

-Some of the earliest real-time AI systems were based on decision trees, where inputs to the system were used to traverse a fixed tree with conditional rules applied at each level of the tree.
+Some of the earliest real-time decision support were based on decision trees, where inputs to the system were used to traverse a fixed tree with conditional rules applied at each level of the tree.

 These are still used where the size of the decision tree is limited, the outcome of each decision process can be expressed in a yes/no decision, and the decision flow can be hard coded, such as with a limited rule-set within a MilramX intelligent agent.